TBendong/TBendong.github.io/_pages/Openings.md

 <div class="faculty-profile">
     <h4>Application Timeline and Procedure</h4>
     <p>
-  Enrollment time is in Fall 2026.
   The full PhD studentship is approximately HKD 19000 per month.
   We encourage and support outstanding candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), which offers around HKD 28000 per month.
   For more information, please refer to:
 </p>